CIGbalance/DagstuhlGAN/README.md

 to generate level images by sending several randomly generated latent vectors to the GAN.
 If you want to see what level is generated for a specific vector of your choice, then you can use viewer.MarioLevelViewer, which takes a json array of length 32 as a command line parameter that represents a latent vector for the GAN.
+If you want to actually play these levels, then you should launch viewer.MarioLevelPlayer in the same way.

 ### Evolving Levels Based on Static Features